 HCO’s response to COVID-19

-We have implemented several positive actions already including:
+We have implemented several positive actions across our Organisation:

 - Mandatory online infection control and hygiene measures refresher training for all Staff

-- Advanced training for Team Leaders and other key Staff
+- Advanced infection control training for Team Leaders and other key Staff

-- Planning for contingencies in the event we have a number of Staff and/or Clients become unwell (this will also help us in the upcoming flu season)
+- Reviewing and updating contingencies in the event we have a number of Staff and/or Clients become unwell

-- Sourcing adequate stock of hygiene and infection control supplies
+- Holding adequate stocks of hygiene and infection control supplies

-We will need your help over the coming days, weeks and months in managing any issues from COVID-19 in the community.
+We continue to need your help in managing any issues from COVID-19 in the community.
 For example, if a person we support becomes unwell with flu like symptoms it is important that we are notified and they do not attend services until recovered for their own well-being and that of others.

-We will work very hard to ensure services are delivered as agreed across all service areas but some changes may be necessary in relation to location, timing, the activities undertaken and or the staff member who attends.
-We will communicate about any changes necessary with you.
+We will work very hard to ensure services are delivered as agreed across all service areas but some changes will be necessary in relation to location, timing, the activities undertaken and or the staff member who attends.
+If any COVID-19 related issues arise, we will communicate with you about any changes.

-We will communicate further with you as more information becomes available.
+We will communicate further with you as any critical information becomes available.
 We are very mindful of the consequences for families and Clients when services are disrupted so we will act in a very considered way but one that puts the safety and well-being of Clients and Staff first.

-Please do not hesitate to contact your Team Leader/Coordinator if you have any questions at all.
+Please do not hesitate to contact your Team Leader/Coordinator if you have any questions.

 Further information and handy links

-- The Australian Government Department of Health website provides general information on Coronavirus.
+- The Australian Government Department of Health website provides general information on COVID-19

-- The Australian Government Department of Health website provides advice for people living with disability on Coronavirus.
+- The Australian Government Department of Health website provides advice for people living with disability on COVID-19

 - The Australian Government website providing information and referrals for people with disability and their supporters

-The COVIDSafe app helps with contacting people that might have been exposed to Coronavirus
+The COVIDSafe app helps with contacting people that might have been exposed to COVID-19

-- The NDIS website has a FAQ page dedicated to the Coronavirus situation.
+- The NDIS website has a FAQ page dedicated to the COVID-19 situation

 - NDIS participant fact sheet: What to expect from providers and support workers